 Class size is eight students.
 The program is offered over 45 weeks, Monday through Friday from 7 a.m. - 3:30 p.m.
 (Although hours may vary depending on the specific learning experience.)

 All students admitted to the program will receive copies of the program’s policies.
 They are available to applicants upon request.

 The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

-Three measures of success the School of MLS uses are graduation rate, pass rate on the national certification exam, and employment rate.
-After our first year (2015) we have a 100% pass rate on the ASCP Board of Certification MLS exam, a 100% graduation rate and a 100% employment rate.
+Three measures of success used by the School are graduation rate, pass rate on the national certification exam and employment rate.
+The School has a 100% pass rate on the ASCP Board of Certification MLS exam, a 100% graduation rate and a 100% employment rate.